Bling, bling, Webb snaps Neptune’s rarely-seen rings

 Neptune is an ice giant due to the chemical makeup of the planet’s interior.
 When compared with the solar system’s gas giants (Jupiter and the more famously ringed Saturn), Neptune is much richer in elements that are heavier than hydrogen and helium.

-Where’s the blue?
+Where’s the ?

 Related: Cosmic cartwheels, Webb captures the chaos of a galactic collision

 JWST’s Near-Infrared Camera (NIRCam) can see space objects on a different light spectrum called the near-infrared range.
 This means that Neptune doesn’t appear blue in the pictures the NIRCam takes.
-“The planet’s methane gas so strongly absorbs red and infrared light that the planet is quite at these near-infrared wavelengths, except where high-altitude clouds are ,” according to NASA.
-These methane-ice clouds show up as bright streaks and spots, which reflect before begin absorbed by the methane gas.
+“The planet’s methane gas so strongly absorbs red and infrared light that the planet is quite dark at these near-infrared wavelengths, except where high-altitude clouds are ,” according to NASA.
+These methane-ice clouds up as bright streaks and spots, which reflect before begin absorbed by the methane gas.
 The Hubble Space Telescope and the W.M.
 Keck Observatory have also recorded these rapidly changing cloud features.

 Astronomers suspect that the thin line of brightness circling the planet’s equator could be a sign that there is atmospheric circulation that fuels Neptune’s winds and storms.
-It glows at infrared wavelengths more than the surrounding cooler gases because the down and warms at Neptune’s equator.
+It glows at infrared wavelengths more than the surrounding cooler gases because the drops down and warms at Neptune’s equator.

 It takes Neptune 164 Earth years to orbit the sun, so its northern pole is just out of view for astronomers.
 However, the JWST images show a possible brightness up there.
-JWST can see a previously-known vortex at Neptune’s southern pole, but a continuous band of high-latitude clouds surrounding it was revealed for the first time in these images.
+JWST can see a previously-known vortex at Neptune’s pole, but a continuous band of high-latitude clouds surrounding it was revealed for the first time in these images.

 The 14 moons of Neptune